How to gain better control over deviations in your construction projects - Increase profitability!

 A simple definition of a non-conformity is that it is an event that does not comply with given requirements, standards or expectations – and which may have consequences for HSE, quality or progress.

-All construction companies are obliged to report and document non-conformities – whether they concern health, safety and environment (HSE non-conformities) or quality non-conformities in the construction process.
+All construction companies are obliged to report and document non-conformities, whether they concern health, safety and environment (HSE non-conformities) or quality non-conformities in the construction process.
 This reporting obligation is required by law and requires good routines and preferably the use of an effective non-conformity processing form that simplifies both registration and follow-up.
 A clear definition of a non-conformity is an unwanted event that can harm people, the environment, material or quality.
-An effective system for non-conformity processing makes it easy to report the non-conformity, ensure that it does not go astray, and that measures are taken to prevent the same non-conformity from happening again.
+An effective system for non-conformity processing makes it easy to report the non-conformity, ensure that it does not go astray, and that measures are taken to prevent it from happening again.

-When deviations are recorded and followed up systematically through good deviation reports and deviation overviews, you reduce the risk of injuries, delays and costly errors - and create a safer working environment for everyone on the construction site.
+When deviations are recorded and followed up systematically through good deviation reports and overviews, you reduce the risk of injuries, delays and costly errors, and create a safer working environment for everyone on the construction site.

-A deviation is an event that does not meet expected standards or requirements.
-When such deviations occur within a project, they are called project deviations.
-This can range from small errors to larger HSE or quality deviations.
-Without proper deviation management, project deviations can have major consequences, both financially and for safety.
+A nonconformity is an event that does not meet expected standards or requirements.
+When such nonconformities occur within a project, they are called “project nonconformities.”
+These can range from minor errors to major HSE or quality nonconformities.
+Without proper management, project nonconformities can have major consequences, both financially and for safety.

 Examples of deviations:

-There are many different types of deviations, and it is important to know how to record deviations correctly.
-Here are some common examples of deviations:
+There are many different types of discrepancies, and it is important to know how to record them correctly.
+Here are some common examples:

-When the same type of deviation occurs repeatedly, often in several projects, it is called a recurring deviation.
+When the same type of deviation occurs repeatedly, often in multiple projects, it is called recurring deviation.
 This is a serious risk for the business, but at the same time an opportunity to learn and improve.
-Good deviation management involves identifying these recurring deviations and using the deviation overviews to improve routines and processes.
+Good deviation management involves identifying these recurrences and using your insights to improve routines and processes.

 Procedures for handling deviations: